 Recent revisions to the format have allowed for a certain degree of flexibility.
 For instance, you may prefer to use a combination of footnotes and parenthetical author-date citations (especially if you have an excess of notes) - you could use author-date citations to indicate sources within the text, and numbered footnotes or endnotes to add comments.

-Why not give the Cite This For Me app or web tool a try?
-Save yourself the bother of formatting each Chicago style citation and have the whole thing done in moments using our state-of-the-art automated technology.
+Why not give the Cite This For Me web tool a try?
+Save yourself the bother of formatting each Chicago style citation and have the whole thing done using our state-of-the-art automated technology.
 Simply search for the author or title of the book you want to cite and leave the rest to us.